 Become one of the locals with a taste tour of the city's best breakfast cuisine

-Stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City.
-Walking through this ornately designed complex offers an unsurpassed insight into China's colourful past.
-Continue to the idyllic Summer Palace and explore the magnificent grounds, before taking a short hike up Longevity Hill to enjoy panoramic views.
+Stroll across Tiananmen Square into the sprawling magnificence of the Forbidden City.
+Entering through the Gate of supreme Harmony, you will find a complex full of imperial treasures which offers an unsurpassed insight into China's colourful past.
+Spend the afternoon strolling through the idyllic landscapes of the Summer Palace and admire the Chinese architecture, followed by a walk up Longevity Hill to enjoy the panoramic views.
 (B,L,D)

-Rise early to transfer to the Jinshanling Section of the Great Wall.
-Much less frequented by tourists than other parts of the Wall, the walk over Jinshanling winds over dramatic hills.
-The stark, yet magnificent surroundings allow you to put yourself in the shoes of those who walked this incredible edifice hundreds of years ago.
-This challenging trek will take you through dramatic landscapes and rugged terrain.
-Later, head back to Beijing, where you’ll have free time in the evening.
-Buzzing Sanlitun or lakeside Houhai are a great choice for the evening.
+Travel to the Great Wall at Jinshanling, a section that is much less frequented by tourists than other parts.
+The stark yet magnificent surroundings allow you to put yourself in the shoes of those who walked this incredible structure hundreds of years ago.
+Your trek will last approximately four hours as the wall courses through dramatic landscapes and rugged terrain.
+Later, head back to Beijing and enjoy the evening at leisure.
 (B,L)

-During your Yangtze cruise, nature takes over, revealing some of the world's most dramatic scenery including the Three Gorges themselves.
-Over the next two days prepare for one breathtaking panorama after another.
-Take fascinating side trips to Shibaozhai or the Ghost City of Goddess or Shennong Stream.
-This is a chance to absorb extraordinary countryside and get a glimpse of life on the river banks.
+As you cruise downstream, nature takes over, revealing some of the world's most dramatic scenery including the Three Gorges themselves.
+Over the next two days, prepare for one breathtaking panorama after another.
+Enjoy shore excursions to Shibaozhai or Fengdu and side trips to Goddess or Shennong Stream.
+This is a chance to get a glimpse of life on the river banks.
 (B,L,D)

 Fly to the UK, arriving home the same or following day.
 (B)